Global algebraic K-theory: Equivariant homotopy groups and Swan K-theory

 \section{Equivariant homotopy groups and Swan K-theory}

 The aim of this section is to provide a highly structured isomorphism between the 0th equivariant homotopy groups of the global K-theory spectrum $\bK_{\gl}\Cc$ and the combinatorially defined `Swan K-groups' of the parsummable category $\Cc$.
-For different finite groups $G$, the groups $\pi_0^G(\bK_{\gl}\Cc) $ and the groups $\bK(\Cc,G)$ are connected by transfer maps and restriction homomorphisms, and they form a global kind of Mackey functor.
+For a finite group $G$, we write $\bK(\Cc,G)$ for the group completion of the abelian monoid $\pi_0(F^G\Cc)$, with addition induced by the parsummable structure.
+For varying finite groups, the groups $\pi_0^G(\bK_{\gl}\Cc) $ and the groups $\bK(\Cc,G)$ are connected by transfer maps and restriction homomorphisms, and they form a global kind of Mackey functor.
 This structure has been given different names in the literature: it is called an {\em inflation functor} by Webb \cite{webb}, a {\em global $(\emptyset,\infty)$-Mackey functor} by Lewis \cite{lewis-projective not flat}, and a {\em $\Fin$-global functor} by the author \cite{schwede:global}.
 Moreover, these objects are special cases of the more general {\em biset functors}, see for example \cite{bouc:foncteurs} or \cite[Section 5]{lewis-projective not flat}.
 The main result of this section, Theorem \ref{thm:upi_0 tilde beta}, provides an isomorphism of global functors between $\upi_0(\bK_{\gl}\Cc)$ and $\bK(\Cc)=\{\bK(\Cc,G)\}_{G\text{ finite}}$.

 \begin{rk} In the introduction we had announced that our global K-theory spectrum $\bK_{\gl}\Cc$ of a parsummable category $\Cc$ combines the K-theory spectra of the categories of $G$-objects in $\Cc$ into one global object.
 The rigorous statement is Corollary \ref{cor:G-fixed}, saying in particular that for every finite group $G$, the $G$-fixed point spectrum $F^G(\bK_{\gl}\Cc)$ is stably equivalent to the K-theory spectrum of the $G$-fixed parsummable category $F^G\Cc$.